paralleldrive/riteway/README.md

 "riteway": "riteway test/**/*-test.js"
 ```

-Actually Riteway supports full TAPE-compatible usage syntax, so you can also
+Riteway also supports full TAPE-compatible usage syntax, so you can have an
-have an advance entry that looks something like:
+advanced entry that looks something like the following:

 ```
 "riteway": "nyc riteway test/**/*-rt.js | tap-nirvana",